-Melissa E. Murray, Ph.D., and her colleagues in Mayo Clinic's Neuropathology and Microscopy Lab, use a multidisciplinary approach that integrates neuropathology, neuroimaging and genetics to investigate neurocognitive disorders (Alzheimer's disease), parkinsonian disorders (dementia with Lewy bodies) and motor neuron disorders (Lou Gehrig's disease).
+Melissa E. Murray, Ph.D., and her colleagues in Mayo Clinic's Translational Neuropathology Lab, use a multidisciplinary approach that integrates neuropathology, neuroimaging and genetics to investigate neurocognitive disorders (Alzheimer's disease), parkinsonian disorders (dementia with Lewy bodies) and motor neuron disorders (Lou Gehrig's disease).
 Dr. Murray is specifically interested in the effect of brain aging overlaid with a neurodegenerative disorder.
-The lab has revealed striking differences regarding vulnerability or resilience in affected individuals, especially in the setting of Alzheimer's disease.
+The lab has revealed striking differences regarding vulnerability or resilience in affected individuals, especially in the setting of Alzheimer's disease (AD).

 - Atypical Alzheimer's disease.
 The nature of patterns is what first drew Dr. Murray to the fields of neuroimaging and neuropathology.
 The changing shape of the hippocampus is a useful pattern utilized as a biomarker in AD.
 What became evident from neuropathologic studies, however, is that not all AD cases have an affected hippocampus.

 - Neuroimaging of Alzheimer's disease.
 As a neuropathologist, Dr. Murray's studies intervene at patients' or study participants' last time-point (autopsy).
 However, there is much information that could be used to benefit living patients by understanding the neuropathologic underpinnings of neuroimaging changes.